Bartholomew the Apostle: In the Visions of Anne Catherine Emmerich

 According to the Visions of the Apostles, Martyrs and Saints recorded by Blessed Anne Catherine Emmerich (1774–1824), Saint Bartholomew first preached the Christian faith in India, where he made numerous converts and left behind several disciples.

-Emmerich’s account relates that the apostle journeyed eastward, passing through Japan before returning west by way of Arabia and the Red Sea to Abyssinia (modern-day Ethiopia).
+Emmerich's account relates that the apostle journeyed eastward, passing through Japan before returning west by way of Arabia and the Red Sea to Abyssinia (modern-day Ethiopia).
 There, he is said to have converted King Polymius, raised a man from the dead, and silenced a local idol that had previously spoken to the people.
 When Bartholomew commanded the demon inhabiting the idol to reveal its deceptions, the spirit confessed that the supposed healings attributed to the idol were illusions meant to maintain idol worship among the populace.

 Following this event, the king and his household were baptized, and Bartholomew consecrated the former pagan temple to the worship of the true God.
 He then healed the sick and became widely loved by the people.
-However, priests of the old cult later accused him before Astyages, the king’s brother, who ordered his arrest and torture.
-Emmerich describes Bartholomew’s martyrdom by flaying, during which he continued to preach until his death.
+However, priests of the old cult later accused him before Astyages, the king's brother, who ordered his arrest and torture.
+Emmerich describes Bartholomew's martyrdom by flaying, during which he continued to preach until his death.
 His followers are said to have recovered his body and buried it honorably, over which a church was later constructed.

 The vision concludes with the conversion of Astyages, while the idol priests are depicted as dying miserably soon afterward.
 Emmerich also notes that some exegetes have erroneously identified Bartholomew with Nathanael; however, in her visions the two were distinct.
 Bartholomew (son of Tolmai, of the tribe of Naphtali) preached in India and Armenia, while Nathanael evangelized in Mauretania and Brittany, dying in Tréguier, Brittany.
+Furthermore, regarding the scene in which Jesus glanced at Nathanael under the fig tree in order to move him deeply, she noted that Jesus also gave Bartholomew a glance, which deeply touched him.